-The University provost determines the schedule of academic classes on the campus and keeps a current record of all classroom use times and class locations by building and room number in his office at Perkins Administration Building.
-Housing facilities in the Perkins School of Theology are operated by that school.
-All other housing facilities which belong to the University are the responsibility of the Special Services Office.
-Fraternity and sorority housing and administration are the responsibility of the Dean of Student Programs.
+The University provost determines the schedule of academic classes on the campus and a current record of class times and locations by building and room number is maintained in his office at Perkins Administration Building.
+Because of crowded schedules and insufficient space, many classes and meetings are held after business hours until 10:00 p.m. on weeknights.
+Unless previous arrangements have been made and reported to the Security Office, Security officers will investigate any activity in classroom buildings after 10:30 p.m. to ascertain whether proper use is being made of the facility.

+All housing facilities which belong to the University are the responsibility of the Dean of Residential Living and the Office of Housing and Conference Coordination."

+Fraternity and sorority housing and administration are the responsibility of the Dean of Student Programs,

-The Manager of the Student Center coordinates the programs, meetings, meals, and general operations of the Student Center.
+The Director of the Student Center coordinates the programs, meetings, meals, and general operations of the Student Center.